Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 #.
 Import the OVA file by referring to `these instructions <Importing_OVA_File.rst>`_.

    * In case of troubleshooting, refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

-   **Important**: If you are running the VM in any of the products of VMware, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.

 #.
 Open the VM console, and login with the below mentioned credentials.

    * Username: **cortx**